 Minors engaged in commercial sex are victims of sex trafficking and child sexual abuse.
 Any effort to minimize their experience or shift responsibility to the child is wrong and intolerable.

-- Nearly 1 in 3 lesbian women, 1 in 2 bisexual women, and 1 in 4 heterosexual women has experienced at least one form of severe physical violence by an intimate partner in her lifetime.
+- Nearly 1 in 3 lesbian women and 1 in 2 bisexual women experience at least one form of severe physical violence by an intimate partner in their lifetime.